lupyuen/lupyuen.github.io/src/romfs.md

 ROM FS is __a lot simpler__ than Read-Write Filesystems (like FAT and EXT4).
 That's why we run it inside TCC WebAssembly to host our C Header Files.

-_How to bundle our C Header Files into ROM FS?_
+_How to bundle our files into ROM FS?_

 __`genromfs`__ will helpfully pack our C Header Files into a ROM FS Filesystem: [build.sh](https://github.com/lupyuen/tcc-riscv32-wasm/blob/romfs/zig/build.sh#L182-L190)